stacscan/stacs-ci/README.md

 #### Example Usage

-The following example scans the currently checked out commit and uploads the findings as security events to Github (see "Permissions" section below).
+The following example scans the currently checked out commit and adds review comments for findings to an associated pull-request (see "Permissions" section below).
+If the trigger was not a pull-request, findings will instead be printed to the console and STACS CI will exit with a non-zero status (`100`) if unsupressed findings were present.

 ```yaml
 uses: stacscan/stacs-ci@0.1.0